matthewcrews/ddd-with-fsharp/outline.md

     public decimal UnitCost { get; set; }
     public float SalesRate { get; set; }
 }

+public static class Replenishment {
+    public static float PurchaseQuantity(float targetDaysOfInventory, StockItem stockItem){
+        var purchaseQuantity = targetDaysOfInventory * stockItem.SalesRate;

+        return purchaseQuantity;
+    }

+    public static float PurchaseValue(float purchaseQuantity, StockItem stockItem){
+        var purchaseValue = purchaseQuantity * stockItem.UnitCost;

+        return purchaseValue;
+    }
+}
 ```

 Question

 - Is any string an acceptable `InventoryId`?
+- Can you have a StockItem with no InventoryId?
+- Can you have an InventoryId with infinite length?
 - Can a `UnitCost` really take on any value a `decimal` can?
+- Can you have negative `UnitCost`?
+No!
 - Do we ever expect to see a `SalesRate` less than `0.0`?
 - What can we do to restrict the domains of these values?
+- What is the worst consequence of this?

 ---